aktole/oneAPI-samples/DirectProgramming/DPC++FPGA/PlatformTests/board_test/README.md

 The complete test exercises following interfaces in a platform:
 1. **Host to device global memory interface:** This interface is checked by performing explicit data movement between the host and device global memory.
 Host to device global memory bandwidth is measured and reported.
 As a part of this interface check, unaligned data transfers are also performed to verify non-DMA transfers complete successfully.

 2. **Kernel to device global memory interface:** This interfaces is checked by performing kernel to memory data transfers using simple read & write kernels.
-Kernel to memory bandwidth is measured and reported.
+Kernel to memory bandwidth is measured and reported.<br>
 *Note:* This test currently does not support SYCL Unified Shared Memory (USM).
 For testing USM interface, please use [Simple host streaming sample](https://github.com/oneapi-src/oneAPI-samples/tree/master/DirectProgramming/DPC%2B%2BFPGA/Tutorials/DesignPatterns/simple_host_streaming).

 3. **Host to kernel interface:** The test ensures the host to kernel communication is correct and host can launch a kernel successfully.
 It also measures the roundtrip kernel launch latency and throughput (number of kernel/ms) of single task no-operation kernels.

 In addition to above interface checks, the test also measures the following metric:
 1. **Kernel clock frequency:** The test measures the frequency that the programmed kernel is running at on the FPGA device and reports it.
-By default, this test fails if the measured frequency is not within 2% of the compiled frequency.
+By default, this test fails if the measured frequency is not within 2% of the compiled frequency.<br>
 *Note:* The test allows overriding this failure, however, this is may lead to functional errors and is not recommended.
-The override option is provided to allow debug in case where platform design changes are done to force kernel to run at slower clock (not common use-case).
+The override option is provided to allow debug in case where platform design changes are done to force kernel to run at slower clock (this is not a common use-case).
 Usage section describes how to override this option if required.

-These interface checks are divided into six sub-tests.
+Above interface checks are divided into six sub-tests.
 By default, all tests are run.
-User can select the test to run using `-test=<test number>` option while running the executable.
+You can choose to run a single test using `-test=<test number>` option.
 Please see [Running the Sample](#running-the-sample) for test usage instructions.
 1. Host Speed and Host Read Write Test
 2. Kernel Clock Frequency Test
 3. Kernel Launch Test
 4. Kernel Latency Measurement
 5. Kernel-to-Memory Read Write Test
-6. Kernel-to-Memory Bandwidth Test
+6. Kernel-to-Memory Bandwidth Test<br>
-*Note:* It is recommended to run all tests at least once to ensure the for a platform interfaces are fully functional.
+*Note:* It is recommended to run all tests at least once to ensure that the platform interfaces are fully functional.

 ## Key Concepts
 * Sample to demonstrate platform interface checks